MILITARY FAMILY SPECIALIST

 - Boot Camp: An Introduction to Military History, Culture, and Customs (15 CEU credits)

-- Overview of Mental Health Issues I (10 CEU credits)
+- Mental Health Issues I (10 CEU credits)

 - Military Family Systems (10 CEU credits)

-This online course requires students to demonstrate their knowledge of: 1) the distinct characteristics of the military family system (MFS); 2) how lifespan development of the MFS is impacted by military life; 3) unique aspects and needs of the military spouse/child and caregiver experience, including kinship care; and 4) several key issues that surround the safety of the MFS such as domestic violence and child abuse/neglect.
+This online course addresses: 1) the distinct characteristics of the military family system (MFS); 2) how lifespan development of the MFS is impacted by military life; 3) unique aspects and needs of the military spouse/child and caregiver experience, including kinship care; and 4) several key issues that surround the safety of the MFS such as domestic violence and child abuse/neglect.

-- Employment, Homelessness, & Community Resources (10 CEU credits)
+- Employment, Education, Homelessness, & Community Resources (10 CEU credits)

-This online course introduces students to issues service members, families, and caregivers experience upon a service member’s return to civilian life.
+This online course introduces students to the unique challenges service members, their families, and caregivers experience upon a service member’s return to civilian life.
+Skills in supporting returning veterans in their reintegration to communities and civilian life are taught.

 - Application and Demonstration of Skills to Work with Military Families (12 CEU credits)